codevalley/foxhole/progress.md

 - [ ] Add API versioning to make future updates easier

 ## Issues and Improvements
+- [ ] Investigate and resolve issues with WebSocket broadcast functionality
 - [ ] Consider implementing a more robust WebSocket connection management system
 - [ ] Evaluate and improve the current authentication mechanism for scalability
 - [ ] Implement a more comprehensive error handling and reporting system